 Website design is crucial for first impressions, however, don’t forget the importance of solid functionality and technical performance too.
-If your website is designed well but takes ages to load, chances are your visitors will bounce over to a competitor site.
+If your website is designed well but takes ages to load, your visitors will bounce to a competitor site.
 Here are a couple of things to think about, to ensure that doesn’t happen…

 One of the most important factors in successful web design is ultra-fast loading time, especially after Google’s Core Web Vitals update in May 2021.
 This isn’t a new trend and has been an essential factor within website development years.
 It continues to be a top priority for websites that want to rank high in the search results and convert better results too.

 But why?
 Because if your site takes longer than two seconds to load, visitors will most likely leave.
 And they probably won’t be back to your site.
 Ever.
 This is something that can be rectified and should be.

 Website loading times are a standard metric that all web designers look at to ensure great user experience.
 Check out our post 10 Ways To Improve Your Site Speed.

 Many websites are guilty of being a little too heavy on graphical and technical elements that slow their website down.
 And with the surge of savvy web users bouncing straight off these sites in under a second, it’s time these websites changed.

 There are now many ways to develop smart websites that only download the content that the user needs to see, called Lazy loading.
 Lazy loading ensures that the web browser only downloads the content you need to see on the screen at that moment, without loading content the user might never see.